What’s in Your Carpet Cleaner?

 Sodium Lauryl Sulfate: Another surfactant often listed as an ingredient in many types of household cleaning, we use sodium lauryl sulfate in some Rug Doctor products to enhance soil removal by surrounding soil particles and loosening them from fiber, so they can be easily extracted.
 Though sodium lauryl sulfate has shown potential to have a toxic effect on aquatic organisms, it has an excellent safety record and delivers great results.

-All Rug Doctor floor cleaning solutions are safe for kids and pets.
+All Rug Doctor floor cleaning solutions are designed for homes with kids and pets.
 No matter your needs, we have a solution best suited to tackle your situation.
 Rug Doctor experts have developed concentrates for soft surface deep cleaning that eliminate odors and stains to deliver a professional level clean.
 Our wide variety of spot cleaning solutions are designed to tackle unique cleaning needs, whether that’s pets, food and drink, mud, or oil.
 Our powerful formulas eliminate all your spots and stains.

 Recently, we released our brand new Carpet Defense to protect your carpet from accidents and spills between deep cleanings.
 You’ll also love our hard floor cleaning solutions that polish and shine, including a fantastic Tile & Grout Cleaner!
 Rug Doctor is proud to offer a complete line up of hard and soft floor cleaning products.
 Visit Rugdoctor.com to see all our cleaning solutions available for purchase.